magmo/apps/packages/wallet/src/redux/protocols/advance-channel/readme.md

 ## Decisions

-- To simplify the communication assumptions in a channel with an arbitrary number of participants, each participant sends a full round of commitments.
-- The participant sends the round of commitments to the next participant.
+- To simplify the communication assumptions in a channel with an arbitrary number of participants, each participant sends a valid round of commitments only to the next participant.

 ## State machine diagram